 Further reading and references

-Yeaxlee, Basil A. (1939) Religion and the Growing Mind, London: Nisbett and Co.
+Yeaxlee, Basil A. (1939).
+Religion and the Growing Mind, London: Nisbett and Co.
 (Republished 1952).
 Download the book from The Internet Archive.

 Other books by Basil Yeaxlee: